PsyProtocol/psy-sdk/docs/src/NodeArchitecture.md

-# QED Architecture: Horizontally Scalable Blockchain via PARTH and ZK Proofs
+# Psy Architecture: Horizontally Scalable Blockchain via PARTH and ZK Proofs

 ## 1. Introduction: Beyond Sequential Limits

 The evolution of blockchain technology has been marked by a persistent challenge: **scalability**.
 Traditional designs, processing transactions sequentially within a monolithic state machine, hit a throughput ceiling that cannot be overcome simply by adding more network nodes.
-QED represents a fundamental leap forward, tackling this bottleneck through a revolutionary state architecture known as **PARTH** and a meticulously designed, end-to-end **Zero-Knowledge Proof (ZKP)** system.
+Psy represents a fundamental leap forward, tackling this bottleneck through a revolutionary state architecture known as **PARTH** and a meticulously designed, end-to-end **Zero-Knowledge Proof (ZKP)** system.
 This architecture unlocks true horizontal scalability, enabling unprecedented transaction processing capacity while maintaining rigorous cryptographic security.

 ## 2. The PARTH Architecture: A Foundation for Parallelism